MichalPokojny/MyProject3-TheBattleShipGame/README.md

   <img src="docs/welcome.png">
 </p>

-- At this section, there is a welcome sign with prompted user name.
+- In this section, there is a welcome sign with a prompted user name.
-- This section also include a quick instructions of game rules.
+- This section also includes quick instructions on game rules.

 **Game section**

-- At this section after user type in the number for row and column, print of hitting or missing the target.
+- In this section after the user type in the number for row and column, print of hitting or missing the target.
-- If users miss the location, print of text saying that target is missed is shown together with tries that user has left to hit the target.
+- If users miss the location, a print of text saying that the target is missed is shown together with tries that the user has left to hit the target.
-- Game ask users if they want to continue or finish the game and start again.
+- The game ask users if they want to continue or finish the game and start again.

 <p align="center">
   <img src="docs/missed.png">
 </p>

-- If users hit the target, print of text saying that target has been hit.
-Short text of saying well done to user name that has been prompted at the beginning.
+- If users hit the target, print text saying that the target has been hit.
+Short text saying well done to the user name that has been prompted at the beginning.
 - The board of the game with the random set location of the ship as '@' is also printed.
-- After game is finished, prompt from users to press any key is to continue is needed to play the game again.
+- After the game is finished, a prompt from users to press any key to continue is needed to play the game again.

 <p align="center">
   <img src="docs/game-win.png">
 </p>

-- If users miss the target 3 times, text of game over is printed.
+- If users miss the target 3 times, the text of the game over is printed.
-- Game wish better luck next time to user name that has been prompted.
+- Game wishes better luck next time to the user name that has been prompted.
-- The board of the game is printed with the set random location of the ship as '@', and user guessed locations as 'X'.
+- The board of the game is printed with the set random location of the ship as '@', and user-guessed locations as 'X'.
-- After game is finished, prompt from users to press any key is to continue is needed to play the game again.
+- After the game is finished, a prompt from users to press any key to continue is needed to play the game again.

 <p align="center">
   <img src="docs/game-lost.png">